← Back to dashboard

 📸 Photo Booth setup

 The booth is a fullscreen capture station: a live preview to compose in, a 3-2-1 countdown, a snap, and an instant upload to your slideshow — then it resets for the next guest.
-You open it from an album's dashboard (Open Booth or 3-photo strip).
+You open it from an album's dashboard (the Open Booth button).
 Pair it with the live slideshow on a TV and guests watch their photo pop up on the big screen.

 Photo Booth is a Pro feature.